 Frequently Asked Questions

 If your folder previously had "Lock editing during approval" turned off, you may have been able to change a document even after it was approved.
-With approval workflows that is no longer possible - an approved document is always locked.
+With approval workflows, that's no longer possible through Lock mode - the only way to keep an approved document editable now is to turn on Keep Documents Editable for its workflow.